FDio/hicn/docs/source/apps.md

-The open source distribution provides a few application examples: one MPEG-DASH video player, and an HTTP reverse proxy a command line HTTP GET client. hICN sockets have been succesfully used to serve HTTP, RTP and RSockets application protocols.
+The open source distribution provides a few application examples: one MPEG-DASH video player, and an HTTP reverse proxy a command line HTTP GET client. hICN sockets have been successfully used to serve HTTP, RTP and RSockets application protocols.

 ## Dependencies